TelemetryDeck/docs/guides/privacy-faq.md

   - Setup
   - Privacy
 featured: true
 description: Frequently asked questions about TelemetryDeck's Privacy Policy
-lead: TelemetryDeck is privacy friendly and will never collect personally identifiable information.
-This FAQ answers the most common questions about our Privacy Policy and how to answer your users' questions.
+lead: This FAQ answers the most common questions about our Privacy Policy and how to answer your users' questions.
 order: 10000
+headerImage: /docs/images/faq.jpg
 ---

 ## What is TelemetryDeck?

 TelemetryDeck is a privacy friendly analytics platform for mobile, desktop and web application.
 It helps you understand how your users are using your app, and how you can improve it.
+TelemetryDeck is privacy friendly and will never collect personally identifiable information.

 ## What data does TelemetryDeck collect?